wxie2017/wxie2017.github.io/pages/speech/story_of_rooster.md

 neck, yellow, black body and a splendid colorful tail.
 His eyes are sharp bright, and he crowed loudly and proudly.

+We killed the other 2 roosters, and made delicious meals.
+I insisted on leaving little flower because I liked him so much.

 He ruled with love.
-When little flower scratched up something good, he divided with the hens.
+When little flower scratched up something good in the yard, he divided with the hens.
 He cared the family.
 However, life wasn't easy in the open yard.
 It was a violent time, because he had to fight to conquer more territory with other neighbour's roosters.

 He often won the fight and then stood on his toes, clapped his wings, puffed out his golden chest and sang out.
 What a proud, fine looking bird he was!
 I was so glad.

-We killed the other 2 roosters, and made delicious meals.
-I insisted on leaving little flower because I liked him so much.

 Next year, the street vendor came again.
 Now he sold bigger chickens.
 They grew faster and stronger.
 Our neighbours bought some.
+Soon there were new roosters and hens in the yard.

 One day, I came home from school.
 I did not see the normal welcome from little flower but only the hens.
 Where is he？ I was wondering.